 It is a HUGE bummer to be in your 20s or 30s, doing all the “right things” with a balanced diet, regular exercise, and a regimented skin care routine, yet still struggling with pain and bloating after meals, embarrassing breakouts, and low energy.
 Maybe this sounds familiar?

 One of the most important things I've learned is that bio-individualized nutrition is crucial.
 Each one of us thrives on a different diet.
+Some of us can handle more plants, some of us need to include more animal-based products.
 As an engineer by training with a certification in Nutrition Therapy, I balance a scientific and holistic approach.
-I'm here to support you on your wellness journey and help you build long-term healthy habits!
+I'm here to support you on your wellness journey as we improve your gut ecosystem and build long-term healthy habits!

 What is Plant-Based?